 If your stay is based in lower Brooklyn (anywhere lower than Williamsburg) or eastern Queens, JFK will be your closest airport.
-New York's most famous gateway is a preferred choice for many because of its lounges, shops and dining options.
+New York's most famous gateway is a preferred choice for many because of its lounges, shops, and dining options.

-How to get there: JFK is one of the easiest options for those traveling to the airport via public transit.
+How to Get There: JFK is one of the easiest options for those traveling to the airport via public transit.
 There are two options for navigating your way into the city.

-The cheapest option is the AirTrain ($5) to the subway (only $2.75).
+The cheapest option is the AirTrain ($7.75) to the subway (only $2.75).
 At Jamaica, you'll be able to board the E, J, and Z trains.
 Take the AirTrain to the Howard Beach stop to board the A train.
 Preload a MetroCard to ensure easy access.
 It takes about one hour and 15 minutes to reach downtown Manhattan via this route.

 There are also various shuttle and car services offering transport to and from JFK.